Feature Artist – Mandy Bing

 When Mandy Bing moved to Trenton 10 years ago she found it difficult to say she was an artist when introduced to people.
 Although she had been drawing and painting most of her life she’d never considered herself a “professional”.
 But after entering a Spirit of the Hills show in Belleville, she sold the painting she entered, and her ambitions only grew from there.

 Known for her pet portraits, she has also spent the last ten years working to master portraiture and figurative art.
 She has studied closely with Brian Smith, a classically trained figure artist and painter from Toronto.
-She takes life drawing and drawing courses whenever possible with local instructors such as Melanie Browne and Stephen Sneider and has studied at the Haliburton School of the Arts.
+She takes life drawing and drawing courses whenever possible with local instructors such as Melanie Browne and Stephen Snider and has studied at the Haliburton School of the Arts.

 “I realized in the last ten years that I just don’t love trees and skies as much as I like living things.
 They are more engaging subjects for me,” Mandy says.

-Mandy started drawing when she was very young by copying figures from Archie Comics and other books and discovered the masterpieces of Leonardo da Vinci, Rembrandt, Michaelangelo, Van Gogh and Andrew Wyeth in her early teens.
+Mandy started drawing when she was very young by copying figures from Archie Comics and other books and discovered the masterpieces of Leonardo da Vinci, Rembrandt, Michelangelo, Van Gogh and Andrew Wyeth in her early teens.

 Mandy lived in Ottawa and worked at Carleton University for 30 years but before she decided to pack up and leave, she mustered up the courage to ask local artist Debbie Milling if she taught classes.
 She didn’t, but she did invite Mandy into to her home so that they could paint together.
 Mandy knew she needed to learn and this was the perfect opportunity.